cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 Mustache syntax allows to filter properties of the component using the conditional notation.
 Here are the definition of the special characters:
 {% raw %}
 * {{variable}}: A variable tag.
-It outputs the the HTML-escaped value of a variable.
+It outputs the HTML-escaped value of a variable.
 * {{#section}} {{/section}}: A section tag.
 It can test the existence of a variable and iterate over it if it's an array.
 * {{^section}} {{/section}}: An inverted tag.
 It can test the non-existence of a variable.
 * {{{unescaped}}}: Unescaped HTML.
 It's restricted in the markup it may output (see "Restrictions" below).
 {% endraw %}

-Please note that static websites generator like Jekyll needs to escape mustache templates using
+Please note that static websites generators like Jekyll need to escape mustache templates using
 {% raw %}{ raw } and { endraw }{% endraw %} elements.
 Otherwise the results would not be rendered.
-Here is how it look the final combination of the two elements:
+Here is how looks like the final combination of the two elements:

 {% raw %}
 ```html